Part of the IoT & Hardware category.

 |---|---|---|---|---|

 Official MCP wrapper for ESP RainMaker — Espressif’s cloud IoT platform.
-Bridges MCP clients with the RainMaker CLI, enabling natural language control of IoT devices, parameter reading, and schedule modification via Claude, Cursor, Gemini CLI, and Windsurf.
+Bridges MCP clients with the RainMaker CLI for natural language control of IoT devices via Claude, Cursor, Gemini CLI, and Windsurf.
+Star count essentially flat (~9 → ~7, likely noise in trackers).

 78/xiaozhi-esp32 (MCP-Based Chatbot — 24K Stars)